Neutron-diffraction and linear {Gr\"uneisen} parameter studies of magnetism in NdFe$_2$Ga$_8$: results and discussions

-To further investigate the nature of the magnetic transitions in NdFe$_2$Ga$_8$, we studied the linear {Gr\"uneisen} parameter $\Gamma_c$, where the linear thermal expansion is measured along the $c$ axis \cite{GuY20,note1}.
+To further investigate the nature of the magnetic transitions in NdFe$_2$Ga$_8$, we studied the linear {Gr\"uneisen} parameter $\Gamma_c$, where the linear thermal expansion is measured along the $c$ axis \cite{GuY20}.
 Figure \ref{Gamma}(a) shows the temperature dependence of $\Gamma_c$ in the field-cooling (FC) process, which is small and positive at high temperatures for all fields.
 At zero field, $\Gamma_c$ changes to negative with decreasing temperature and its absolute value quickly increases until $T = T_O$.
 With a kink at $T_O$, $|\Gamma_c|$ continues to increase with decreasing temperature and shows another kink at $T_N$.
+Below $T_N$, $|\Gamma_c|$ initially changes little with decreasing temperature and then quickly decreases with decreasing temperature below $T^*$.
 With field increasing, $T_O$ decreases and seems to merge together with $T_N$ above 3 T, which is consistent with previous reports \cite{WangC21}.
-Further increasing the field makes it hard to identify both transitions, while $|\Gamma_c|$ at 1.8 K becomes maximum at 5 T and starts decreasing with increasing field.
+The round feature associated with $T^*$ decreases with the increasing field and cannot be seen above 3 T. Further increasing the field makes it hard to identify $T_N$ and $T_O$, while $|\Gamma_c|$ at 1.8 K becomes maximum at 5 T and starts decreasing with increasing field.
 Interestingly, $\Gamma_c$ at low temperature changes continuously from negative to positive value when the field increases from 6 to 7 T.

+Figure \ref{Gamma}(b) shows the field dependence of $\Gamma_c$ at 1.8 K, where the positive and negative maximums appear at about 7 and 5 T, respectively.
+Figure \ref{Gamma}(c) shows the field dependence of $M_c$ with the field parallel to $c$ at 1.8 K. $M_c$ becomes fully saturated above about 9 T. Hysteresis behaviors are found between increasing and decreasing field processes for both measurements.
+Figure \ref{Gamma}(d) further shows the field dependence of $\Delta\Gamma_c$ = $\Gamma_c^{dec} - \Gamma_c^{inc}$, which is the difference of $\Gamma_c$ between the decreasing and the increasing field processes.
+As a comparison, the field dependence of $\Delta M_c$ = $M_c^{dec}-M_c^{inc}$ is also shown.
+Surprisingly, there are two maximums in $\Delta\Gamma_c$ at about 4.8 and 6.8 T, but only one maximum exists in $\Delta M_c$ at about 4.3 T. Moreover, the value of $\Delta\Gamma_c$ is initially small and changes sign at about 2.2 T. Its value increases dramatically above 3 T, while $\Delta M_c$ smoothly increases with increasing field until it reaches its maximum at 4.3 T. These results suggest that the hysteresis behaviors in $\Gamma_c$ and $M_c$ have different origins.